state seal

 Frequently Requested Regulations

-The Market Conduct Unit within the Office of Consumer Protection Services conducts on-site reviews of insurance company and agency operations and business practices to determine whether consumers, medical providers and other members of the public are being treated fairly and in accordance with New Jersey insurance laws.
+The Market Conduct Examinations Unit within the Office of Consumer Protection Services conducts on-site examinations of insurance company and agency operations and business practices to determine whether consumers, medical providers and other members of the public are being treated fairly and in accordance with New Jersey insurance laws.
 The unit examines life, health, managed care and property/casualty companies, with specialty lines reviewed as appropriate.
+For insurers that are subject to N.J.S.A.
+17:33A, the New Jersey Insurance Fraud Prevention Act, and N.J.A.C.
+11:16-6, {transact private passenger automobile or health insurance in this State} the on-site examination also will include review to determine compliance with fraud prevention, detection and reporting standards required by law.

 OPRA